-To select a plot group to display in the graphics COMSOL Multiphysics Server window, click the Plot Group button () and from the menu list select an available plot group from the model.
+To select a plot group to display in the COMSOL Multiphysics Server graphics window, click the Plot Group button () and from the menu list select an available plot group from the model.

-Graphics display are enable with graphics server only, see Managing Users Preferences to enable graphics server.
+Graphics display are enable with graphics server only, see Preferences Settings to enable graphics server.